Welcome

 When an entity is a child of another, its position is relative to its parent.
 It's also possible to remove a complete branch of a hierarchy at once.

-TODO: children!
+The children!

 Side note: UI